 - To register a two-dimensional game, the applicant should submit one complete copy if the game is unpublished.
-If the game has been published, the applicant should submit one complete copy of the best edition. - If the game is reproduced in or on a three-dimensional object, the applicant generally should submit identifying material containing all of the copyrightable authorship claimed in the application, regardless of whether the game is published or unpublished.
+If the game has been published, the applicant should submit one complete copy of the best edition. - If the game is reproduced in or on a three-dimensional object, the applicant generally should submit identifying material containing all the copyrightable authorship claimed in the application, regardless of whether the game is published or unpublished.
 However, if the game consists of multiple parts that are packaged and published in a box or similar container that is larger than 12 by 24 by 6 inches, the applicant may submit one complete copy of the best edition in lieu of identifying material.

-See 37 C.F.R. § 202.20(c)(1)(i) (requiring one complete copy for an unpublished work), (c)(2)(i)(j) (requiring one complete copy of works published in the form of two-dimensional games), (c)(2)(xi)(A)(1) (permitting identifying material for three-dimensional sculptural works), (c)(2)(xi)(B)(3) (exception to rule requiring identifying material for three-dimensional games published in a container of a designated size), (c)(2)(i)(G) (one complete copy required for works subject to the exception set forth in § 202.20(c)(2)(xi)(B)); see also Part 202 - Registration of Claims to Copyright, Deposit Requirements, 43 Fed.
+See 37 C.F.R. § 202.20(c)(1)(i) (requiring one complete copy for an unpublished work), (c)(2)(i)(J) (requiring one complete copy of works published in the form of twodimensional games), (c)(2)(xi)(A)(1) (permitting identifying material for threedimensional sculptural works), (c)(2)(xi)(B)(3) (exception to rule requiring identifying material for three-dimensional games published in a container of a designated size), (c)(2)(i)(G) (one complete copy required for works subject to the exception set forth in § 202.20(c)(2)(xi)(B)); see also Part 202-Registration of Claims to Copyright, Deposit Requirements, 43 Fed.
 Reg.
 41,975, 41,976 (Sept.
 19, 1978) (explaining that only one copy is required for works consisting of multiple parts that include three or more three dimensional, physically separable parts, such as board games, models kits, and certain kinds of craft kits).

-1509.1(C) Computer Programs
+1509.1(F) Computer Programs

 To register a computer program, the applicant should submit "one copy of identifying portions" for the specific version of the program that the applicant intends to register.
 See 37 C.F.R. § 202.20(c)(2)(vii).
-The identifying material that should be submitted may vary depending on the following factors: